-The cost function of the decision-theoretic MPC enables interactive behavior and smooth transitions between distinct maneuvers, despite changing predictions and driving goals.
-We evaluate these characteristics, among its other features, such as planning with a limited field-of-view, in the free and open source simulation environment P3IV \cite{p3iv}. \Cref{fig:eval_decision_theoretic_planning_p3iv} illustrates a planning instance from a roundabout scenario \cite{zhan2019interaction}.
+The decision-theoretic MPC's cost function facilitates interactive behavior and smooth maneuver transitions, enabling it to adapt to changing predictions and driving goals.
+We evaluate these characteristics, along with other features such as planning with a limited field-of-view, using the free and open-source simulation environment P3IV \cite{p3iv}\footnote{Available at {\url{https://github.com/fzi-forschungszentrum-informatik/P3IV}}}. \Cref{fig:eval_decision_theoretic_planning_p3iv} illustrates a planning instance from a roundabout scenario \cite{zhan2019interaction}.
 The vehicle evaluates the probabilities of distinct maneuver options of other vehicles with a particle filter-based prediction module and plans a trajectory accordingly.
 The figure consists of three subplots: 1) most likely predictions of vehicles in the scene model together with the planned motion on a path-time diagram, 2) vehicle positions and uncertainties at the time of planning, and 3) the profile of the planned motion.
-These results showcase consistently smooth motion profiles in the immediate time horizon.
+These results showcase consistently smooth motion profiles.